chandanhpcic/docs/source/development/guidelines/basics.rst

 -----------------
 Ideal Development
 -----------------
-Our ideal OPNsense system looks like a standard FreeBSD system using our pluggable user interface for management, which supports both real users as "machine" users (REST).
+Our ideal Reticen8 system looks like a standard FreeBSD system using our pluggable user interface for management, which supports both real users as "machine" users (REST).